Southend-on-Sea: Sport

 Southend United is the only professional club in the city.
 The club was formed in 1906 and has played as high as English football's second tier and three time runners up in the EFL Trophy.
 It currently competes in the National League, after dropping out of the Football League at the end of the 2020–21 season, after 101 years of participation.
 Southend Manor, the city's other senior club, plays in the Eastern Counties Football League, the 9th tier in the English football pyramid and are based at Southchurch Park Arena.

-There are two rugby union clubs in the city, Southend RFC play in London 1 North while Westcliff R.F.C. play in London & South East Premier.
+There are two rugby union clubs in the city: Southend RFC play in London 1 North, while Westcliff R.F.C. play in London & South East Premier.
 The city has formerly been home to both the Essex Eels and Southend Invicta rugby league teams.
 The Essex Pirates basketball team that played in the British Basketball League, were based in the city between 2009 and 2011.

-Essex County Cricket Club previously played in Southend one week a season until the club withdrew in 2011 after 105 years.
+Essex County Cricket Club previously played in Southend for one week a season, until the club withdrew in 2011 after 105 years.
 The Southend Cricket Festival was held at Chalkwell Park and Southchurch Park, before moving to Garon Park next to the Southend Leisure & Tennis Centre.
 The only other cricket is local.
 The world record for the highest ever number of runs scored on one day in a male first class match was set by Australia at Southchurch Park in 1948.

 The Old Southendians Hockey Club is based at Warner's Bridge in Southend.
 Previously, the city had hosted Greyhound racing, initially at the Kursaal football stadium, before the permanent Southend Stadium opened in 1933.
 The stadium was demolished in 1985.

 The eight-lane, floodlit, synthetic athletics track at Southend Leisure and Tennis Centre is home to Southend-on-Sea Athletic Club.
 The facilities cover all track and field events.
 The centre has a 25m swimming pool and a world championship level diving pool with 1, 3, 5, 7 and 10m boards, plus springboards with the only 1.3m in the UK.

 Southend has hosted a half marathon since 1996.